 Potting up seedlings is simply the process of moving your plant or seedlings to a bigger pot when they have outgrown their previous pot.
 Usually, when you are starting plants from seed you are starting in small containers.
 These small containers allow the seeds to stay moist in their initial germination phase.
 Once your seeds have germinated you should separate them into their own larger pot to continue their growing process.

 If you start your seeds in too large of a pot initially you are not setting your seeds up for success.
 In a large pot with a small seedling, you will have excess soil.
 The excess soil will hold the water around the plant’s roots. depriving them of air and killing them.
 Give the plants a pot that is about an inch wider than the root ball.
 This will allow the roots to continue to grow and allow for better water distribution.

 Too many seedlings in one cell

-If you have a short growing season and start your seeds indoors to get a head start on growing you will definitely be potting up seedlings.
-I typically pot up my tomato plants 2 times before they are able to be grown outside in my zone.
-I start my seedlings in a 1 inch by 1 inch soil block to start.
-When they have their first set of true leaves then they are potted up to a 3 inch pot.
-If it is still too cold for the plants to go out side in my zone I plant up to a 6 inch pot.
+If you have a short growing season and start your seeds indoors to get a head start on growing you will be potting up seedlings.
+I typically pot up my tomato plants 2 times before they can be grown outside in my zone.
+I start my seedlings in a 1-inch by 1-inch soil block to start.
+When they have their first set of true leaves then they are potted up to a 3-inch pot.
+If it is still too cold for the plants to go outside in my zone I plant up to a 6-inch pot.